noama11/TennisCoach/README.md

 # React + Vite

+A personal portfolio site on React for a personal tennis coach.
+You can leave details on the website that reach the coach's email.
+Work with displaying a 3D image by working with canvas and other tools.
 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.

 Currently, two official plugins are available: